 Airport Parking Tips

 Hang on to your parking ticket.
-If you lose your ticket, you could pay a penalty to get your car out of the garage or parking lot.
+If you lose your ticket, you could pay a penalty to get your car out of the parking lot.

 Lock your car and keep the keys with you.
 Do not leave valuables or chargers in plain sight.